marklli/night-map/README.md

 var urls = ['https://www.google.com/', 'https://www.npmjs.com/', 'https://nodejs.org/en/']

 nightmare
-	.map(function (url) {		// Pass a function that returns a nightmare thing return nightmare		// Will call this function on every single element in the array .goto(url)
+	// Pass a function that returns a nightmare thing
+	// I will call this function on every single element in the array .map(function (url) {
+		return nightmare
+			.goto(url)
+			.title()
-			.title()			// I use .then() to collect what ever .title() spits out }, urls) 					// pass array as second parameter in typical nightmare fashion .then(results => {
+		// I use .then() to collect what ever .title() spits out }, urls) // pass array as second parameter in typical nightmare fashion .then(results => {
 		console.log(results)	// => [ 'Google', 'npm', 'Node.js' ]
 		return nightmare.end()